Evergreen0929/EEMTL/BridgeNet/README.md

 pip install opencv-python==4.5.4.60 setuptools==59.5.0
 pip install timm==0.5.4 einops==0.4.1
 ```
-Build wheels for DCNv3 to use to powerful Deformable Convolutional Backbone [InternImage](https://github.com/OpenGVLab/InternImage) for genral task feature extraction!
-If you wish to implement InterImage,
+Build wheels for DCNv3 to use to powerful Deformable Convolutional Backbone [InternImage](https://github.com/OpenGVLab/InternImage) for general task feature extraction!
+If you wish to implement InternImage,
 you can follow their [official installation instruction](https://github.com/OpenGVLab/InternImage/tree/master/segmentation#installation), here is a brief summary:
 ```bash
 pip install -U openmim